 We are hosting a two-day Pre-Professional Scholars program for pipeline students rising 10-12 grade students who are seriously interested in pursuing a Health Career.
 The two-day program will take place at Union Square, 104 E. Gate City Blvd, Greensboro, NC June 28th 9:00a.m- 3:00p.m. and June 29th 9:00-1:00p.m.
 We will have activities and fun that will be sure to engage students and connect students with a health career.
 We have several workshops planned such as Health Careers 101, ACT Prep, What is your Brand, visit to Simulation labs and more.
 Please fill out the Scholar's Pipeline Registration Form found in the "Downloads" box below.

 is now offered in the Greensboro AHEC region.
 We invite high school students and teachers in health and science programs to partner with us and become a part of YHSC.
 Students helping to create healthier communities through service learning.
 Click on the link Youth Health Service Corps (YHSC) Brochure PDF" below in the "Downloads" box for a brochure for more information.

 2018 Greensboro AHEC Programs

 Teen Health Career Club

-Accepting applications in the Spring.
-School Year The health career club is designed for middle and high school students interested in learning more about careers in healthcare.
-Students will enjoy health science workshops, health career speakers, site visits, scholarship and leadership information, college tours, ACT, SAT Prep classes, games and more!
-Applications accepted Spring 2018.
-Click here for an application.
+The health career club is designed for high school students interested in learning more about careers in healthcare.
+Students will enjoy health science workshops, health career speakers, site visits, scholarship and leadership information.
+Please click on the Teen Health Application Form below in the "Downloads" box for an application.